Reading candlesticks: learn how candlesticks work!

 What can candlesticks indicate?

-• Continuation: The trend continues without problems
+• Continuation: the trend continues without any problems

-• Indecision: The battle between buyers and sellers is undecided
+• Indecision: the battle between buyers and sellers is undecided

-Candlesticks that indicate a continuation of the trend
+Candlestick patterns indicating a continuation of the trend

-bearish bullish continuation barBullish and bearish continuation bars indicate a continuation of the trend.
-We discuss the bullish continuation bar, with the bearish continuation bar the same characteristics apply but reversed.
+bearish bullish continuation barThese include the bullish and bearish continuation bars.
+We will discuss the bullish continuation bar; the same characteristics apply to the bearish version.

-hammer candlestic In a low test or hammer, the open and close are in the top half of the bar, while the price has moved down considerably during that period.
+hammer candlestickIn a low test or hammer, the open and close are in the upper half of the bar, while the price has actually moved down significantly during that period.

 Bullish engulfing bar

-forex bullish engulfing bar The Bullish Engulfing bar indicates a clear trend movement.
-You can see how the initial downward movement is held back and how buyers gain momentum.
+forex bullish engulfing barThe Bullish Engulfing bar indicates a clear trend movement.
+You can see how the initial downward movement is being held back and how buyers are gaining strength.

 Bullish train tracks